In this article

 State income tax on LLCs

 Usually, states tax LLCs the same way the IRS does—by passing the taxes on to LLC members.
-However, some states do require LLCs to file state income tax returns and pay an annual tax or fee.
+However, some states require LLCs to file state income tax returns and pay an annual tax or fee.

 These additional fees can be avoided by electing to be taxed as a corporation.